The 23 Best Ways to Quit Smoking

 If you relapse, just start again

 You haven’t failed.
 Some people have to quit as many as eight times before they are successful.
-Next, read about this habit that can be just as dangerous as smoking a pack a day.
+Next, find out the 51 brilliant health tricks you’ll want to make a habit.